mukrawat/k8s-cluster/README.md

 #								Changes made on 11 June										#
 #################################################################################################################################################################

-- Now, since this code is changed to achieve modular approach, please make chnages in main.tf file inside '~/k8s-cluster' only.
+- Now, since this code is changed to achieve modular approach, please make chnages in child_module.tf file inside '~/k8s-cluster' only.
 Thanks.